Jan Kubíček

 Jan Kubíček (30 December 1927 – 14 October 2013) was a Czech painter and printmaker, and one of the most radical Central European exponents of constructivist and concrete art.
 He also spent more than a decade illustrating children's books for Czechoslovakia's main publishing house Albatros and designed iconic film posters and book covers throughout the 1960s.
 Moreover, having passed through a significant Lettrism phase during the early 1960s, he left behind an impressive body of photographs, illustrations and graphic art for which he received the 1999 Vladimír Boudník Award.

 Education

-From 1949 to 1953, under the tutelage of Prof. Jan Novak, Kubíček studied at the School of Applied Arts in Prague, where he graduated.
+From 1949 to 1953, under the tutelage of Prof. Jan Novak, Kubíček studied at the School of Applied Arts in Prague, from where he graduated.
 From 1954 to 1957, under the tutelage of Prof. František Tröster, Kubíček studied scenography at the Academy of Performing Arts in Prague.

 Jan Kubíček was a member of the Czech designers' group Hollar, contributed to exhibitions of Czech constructivism from the late 1960s, and concomitantly was involved with Klub Konkretistov.